nightwatchjs/nightwatch-docs/guide/writing-tests/visual-regression-testing.md

 ![Baseline & Diff][image-1]

 As you can notice, the diff % is also shown.
-If the threshold value is below the diff%, VRT engine will not mark the test as failed.
+If the diff% is less than the threshold, VRT engine will not mark the test as failed.

 #### Baseline & Latest

-This shows how the current image differs from the baseline image
+This shows how the current image differs from the baseline image.

 ![Baseline & Latest][image-2]